 The remains of the abbey can be visited today and the place where King Arthur’s tomb once stood is marked by a sign.
 It reads: “Site of King Arthur’s Tomb.
 In the year 1191 the bodies of King Arthur and his queen were said to have been found on the south side of the Lady Chapel.
 On 19th April 1278 their remains were removed in the presence of King Edward I and Queen Eleanor to a black marble tomb on this site.
 This tomb survived until the dissolution of the abbey in 1539.”

 Historians now say that King Arthur probably didn’t exist, and that the grave discovery was most likely a hoax.
 But people today are just as intrigued by the mythical king as they were in the Middle Ages.
 And even though the Abbey is in ruins, they still come to look for Arthur.

-- A French one with a fountain: Good King René and His Fountain
+- Good King René and His Fountain

 *Don’t Miss Anything– To receive an email when I post an article (every other week or so) enter your email below and click the Follow the Curious Rambler button.

 - Tea, Afternoon Tea, and High Tea: What’s the Difference? - 20 September 2020